 Community Solar Farms (CSF) bring you the benefits of going solar without requiring installation of solar panels on your roof or property.
-Currently only available in Maine, CSFs are a great option for renters, apartment dwellers, businesses leasing their buildings, and many others who are ready to enjoy the financial and environmental advantages of solar.
+Currently only available in Maine, CSFs are a great option for homeowners, as well as renters, apartment dwellers, businesses leasing their buildings, and many others who are ready to enjoy the financial and environmental advantages of solar.

 Explore our compiled FAQs and learn all you need to know about CSFs.

 The short answer: all Mainers!
 Community solar is inclusive solar, meaning it is appealing to a large variety of people who are interested in transitioning to solar power but who don’t have the opportunity to invest in solar on their own property.
 This includes renters and apartment or condo owners, small businesses in larger buildings, homeowners or business owners with structural roof issues or insufficient sun exposures, and Mainers planning to relocate in the foreseeable future.

 CSFs are also a great option for customers who already generate electricity through rooftop solar but want more clean energy than what they are capable of producing on their property.

 The long-term investment in a community solar farm is roughly the same as rooftop solar.
 Solar farms have the benefit of greater accessibility and scale, while rooftop solar has advantages related to battery storage and home resale value.

 If your property has potential for a roof or ground mounted array, we still recommend exploring both options: installing on-property panels and joining a community solar farm.
 Each has its benefits and setbacks, and folks have different preferences of how they want their solar journey to look!

 You do not need to live in the same town as your CSF; you simply need to live in the same utility territory.
 This means the exact location of the array is not always determined when you sign a contract.
 ReVision works with landowners all over the state of Maine to provide future CSF members a cost-efficient and viable location for the solar array.